ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Configuring the Prometheus IPMI Exporter to monitor sensor metrics
+# Configuring the Prometheus IPMI Exporter to monitor IPMI metrics
 {: #ipmi}

 In addition to the set of metrics that are automatically collected by the Sysdig agent, you might want to collect other metrics such as sensor metrics.
 You can use the `Prometheus IPMI Exporter` to perform the collection of Intelligent Platform Management Interface (IPMI) device sensor metrics.
 {:shortdesc}

-For example, you can monitor a server with {{site.data.keyword.mon_full_notm}} by configuring a Sysdig agent in your server and configure the IPMI exporter to collect sensor metrics.
-The IPMI exporter can run in the same host as the Sysdig agent, or in any other host from which you want to collect sensor metrics of different hosts.

 * The Prometheus IPMI Exporter exporter supports local IPMI devices and remote devices that can be accessed by using Remote Management Control Protocol (RMCP).
 * When you use RMCP to access remote devices, you can use an IPMI exporter to monitor multiple IPMI devices.
 You identify each device by passing the target hostname as a parameter.
 * The IPMI exporter relies on tools from the FreeIPMI suite.

-The following figures shows different configurations that you can configure when using the IPMI exporter to monitor sensor metrics from hosts that can be available in IBM Cloud or outside the IBM Cloud:
+The following figures shows different configurations that you can use to monitor sensor metrics from hosts that can be available in IBM Cloud or outside the IBM Cloud:

 ![IPMI components](images/ipmi-kube1.svg "IPMI components: IPMI exporter and Kubernetes agent in different hosts")

 ![IPMI components](images/ipmi-kube2.svg "IPMI components: IPMI exporter and Kubernetes agent in the same host")

 You can collect the following metrics when you configure the IPMI exporter in a server: